 Seedlings are inoculated when the first trifoliate leaf has fully expanded (~10 to 14 days after sowing).
-The inoculum is prepared by straining the culture through cheesecloth (Fig. 4) (or by scrapping $\frac{1}{2}$ PDA plates and straining though cheesecloth) and collecting the spore suspension.
+The inoculum is prepared by straining the culture through cheesecloth (Fig. 4) (or by scrapping 1⁄2 PDA plates and straining though cheesecloth) and collecting the spore suspension.
+Depending on the virulence of the isolate used, the spore suspension is adjusted to ~100ml of 1 X 10 spores/ml to 2 X 10 spores/ml dilution.